 Deep Heat Projector (DHP)

 The Arcadia Deep Heat Projector is essentially a ceramic heat emitter with almost all of the benefits of a traditional heat bulb — just no light.
-If for some reason you don’t want to use a heat bulb for heating your reptile’s enclosure, this is the next best thing.
+If for some reason you don’t want to use a halogen bulb for heating your reptile’s enclosure, this is the next best thing.
 Use the DHP by installing the bulb inside a ceramic-socket dome heat lamp in place of a conventional heat bulb.
 Note that the DHP does not produce light, so you will need an additional light source.
 If you are using UVB, this shouldn’t be a problem.
 For best results, place a piece of flagstone or stone tile directly underneath the DHP to absorb heat and create a nice cozy basking spot.

 Radiant Heat Panel (RHP)